New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics

 \subsubsection{Band eraser tool for data preprocessing}

-In our $(2, 2)$-only pipeline, in a data pre-processing step (before we matched-filter with templates), we identify regions of bad data segments which have excess power localized to particular frequency ranges and timescales (see section~C of \cite{ias_pipeline_o1_catalog_new_search_prd2019}).
-We then remove the data in the flagged regions (i.e., make “holes”) and then fill the holes using an “inpainting filter” (see figure~6 of \cite{psd_drift}).
+In our $(2, 2)$-only pipeline, in a data pre-processing step (before we matched-filter with templates), we first identify regions of noisy data segments (see section~C of \cite{ias_pipeline_o1_catalog_new_search_prd2019}), and remove the data in the flagged regions (i.e., make “holes”).
+We then fill the holes using an “inpainting filter” (see Fig.~6 of \cite{psd_drift}).
 Note that the holes remove the entire data from a particular time chunk.
 Sometimes, however, the noise transients are only localized to particular frequency bands (particularly the low-frequency end $\lesssim$ 100 Hz) and do not affect astrophysical signals which dominantly have power in a different frequency band.

-Therefore, before making holes in entire time-chunks, we try to smoothly remove bad time-frequency regions (or bands) in the spectrogram.
-For this, we develop a new tool we call \emph{band eraser}.
-We divide the spectrogram into multiple bands (each with dimensions $64\,\text{s} \times 2\,\text{Hz}$).
+Therefore, before making holes in entire time-chunks, we try to smoothly remove bad time-frequency regions (or bands) in the spectrogram by developing a new tool called \emph{band eraser}.
+First, we divide the spectrogram into multiple bands (each with dimensions $64\,\text{s} \times 2\,\text{Hz}$).
 We further split each band into multiple chunks (of $2\,\text{s} \times 0.5\,\text{Hz}$) and measure the number of chunks which have power above a certain threshold.
-If this number is above a certain threshold, we remove the entire band from our analysis.
-We calculate this threshold using Poisson statistics, making sure that, on average, in Gaussian noise, one band is removed per $\sim 4\times 10^4$\,s (we also add an additional safety factor to the threshold to avoid removing gravitational wave signals).
+If this number of chunks in a given band is above a certain threshold, we remove the entire band from our analysis.
+We leave further discussion of the band eraser tool to~\citetalias{Wad23_Pipeline}.

-We also noticed that some of the noise transients had power spread over long timescales ($\gtrsim10$\,s) and thus were sometimes missed by the localized excess-power tests (with timescales $\lesssim 1$\,s) that we had used earlier to identify regions for making holes (see Table~II of \cite{ias_pipeline_o1_catalog_new_search_prd2019}).
-Empirically, we noticed that such disturbances predominantly pollute the low-frequency ($\lesssim 100$\,Hz) end, and therefore particularly reduced the sensitivity of our pipeline to high-mass mergers.
-We find that using the band eraser also helped in mitigating some such disturbances.
-We leave further discussion of the band eraser tool to Ref.~\cite{Wad23_Pipeline}.